Installing piler enterprise edition#

 Installing piler#

-curl -o jammy.sh https://download.mailpiler.com/jammy.sh
+curl -o noble.sh https://download.mailpiler.com/noble.sh

-chmod +x jammy.sh
+chmod +x noble.sh

 By default the installer sets up encryption at rest for mysql data.